measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-dev/2017-January/007811.html

-thumbX: New squid.conf directives should look like this:
+thumbX{admin-cfgdev-new-directive}: New squid.conf directives should look like
+this:

 1. directive name
 2. unnamed fixed-position parameter or two; keep this list short!